Berlin 2023

 Satter's filmmaking style relies on the juxtaposition of extreme close-ups and wide shots that expose the true nature of the space between the interrogators and their suspect, occasionally cutting in pages of the transcript itself or blurring the visuals as to suggest information has been “redacted” by an interfering body.
 The film's driving appeal lies in our initial question, though: what could this unassuming, polite and very normal American girl have done?
 The transcript pushes its own sense of mounting intrigue as we learn more about Winner – the fact she has three guns in her house (one's pink) and speaks three Iranian languages seem bizarrely unmatched to this tiny, blonde figure dressed in jean shorts.

 Sweeney is perfectly cast to the extent you can't imagine the film without her, striking the exact right note of wide-eyed ambiguity as to keep Winner’s initial position vague without ever losing our sympathy for her situation.
-Satter's camera makes a frequent point of lingering on her face, and we marvel at Sweeney's micro-expressions, the subtle interplay between the panic we know she’s feeling deep inside and the overriding attempt to not overplay her hand.
+Satter's camera makes a frequent point of lingering on her face, and we marvel at Sweeney's micro-expressions, the subtle interplay between the panic we know she’s feeling deep inside and the overriding attempt to never overplay her hand.
 Sweeney has already proven she's capable of varied, dynamic work, but this role proves she has the talent to make even the smallest performance into something genuinely worthy of awards buzz.

-The film wisely allows the viewer to grapple with the information presented to them on their own terms, the transcript approach ensuring we're in the unique cinematic position of hearing actual conversations with little to no embellishment.
+The film wisely allows the viewer to grapple with the information presented on their own terms, the transcript approach ensuring we're in the unique cinematic position of hearing actual conversations played out with little to no embellishment.
 Still, it's fair to say that Reality is laced with empathy and understanding for its protagonist, even if her true motives remain murky.
 It's an immensely exciting debut for Satter, almost like witnessing the birth of a new sub-genre: the only downside is that it doesn't give us any explanation as to where Reality Winner got her incredible name.

 Where to watch